Peter and the Test Tube Babies

-Peter and the Test Tube Babies are an English punk rock band, formed in the small town of Peacehaven, England in 1978, by Derek "Strangefish" Greening and Peter Bywaters.
-Due to their humorous tongue-in-cheek lyrics, they have been considered part of the Punk Pathetique subgenre.
+Peter and the Test Tube Babies are an English punk rock band, formed in Peacehaven, Sussex in 1978, by Derek "Strangefish" Greening and Peter Bywaters.
+Due to their humorous tongue-in-cheek lyrics, they have been considered part of the Punk pathetique subgenre.

 History

 Peter and the Test Tube Babies were first featured in Sounds magazine in July 1980, and after a John Peel Radio One session, made their vinyl debut on the Brighton compilation album Vaultage 78.

 In recent years the band has played at festivals including the 11th Antifest in 2005.
 They also had two songs on the Oi! compilation Oi! the Album in that same year.
 They favoured absurd lyrics and strange titles, such as "The Queen Gives Good Blow Jobs".
 In 1982, they covered the chart-topping Gary Glitter hit "I'm the Leader of the Gang (I Am)" on their album Pissed and Proud.

-When the band is not touring, Peter Bywaters offers personal English as a second language tuition on a live-in basis at his home in Brighton.
+When the band is not touring, Bywaters offers English as a second language tuition on a live-in basis at his home in Brighton.

-Del Strangefish currently hosts a punk rock radio show with Jimmy Skurvi of the Brighton punk band, Skurvi, on Brighton's Radio Reverb.
-The shows are also podcasted every week on his podcast page.
+Strangefish currently hosts a punk rock radio show with Jimmy Skurvi of the Brighton punk band, Skurvi, on Brighton's Radio Reverb.
+The shows are also shown every week on his podcast page.

-In 2017, Peter Bywaters was refused entry and deported from the US, apparently for having imitated Donald Trump the previous year; however, U.S. Customs and Border Protection officials said that he was deported for having the wrong visa.
+In 2017, Bywaters was refused entry and deported from the US; he stated that this occurred because he had imitated Donald Trump the previous year; U.S. Customs and Border Protection officials said it was because he had the wrong visa.